If your child has retinoblastoma, a number of factors can affect the treatment options your child’s doctor recommends. Some of these include:

-If systemic chemotherapy (chemotherapy given by vein) is used, it is given for about 6 months to shrink the tumor as much as possible.
+If systemic chemotherapy (chemotherapy given by vein) is used, it is typically given for about 6 months to shrink the tumor as much as possible.
 More recently, many centers have begun to give chemotherapy directly into the artery that feeds the eye (known as intra-arterial chemotherapy) instead of systemic chemotherapy.
+If the cancer has spread widely inside the eye, chemo might also be injected directly into the eye (known as intravitreal chemotherapy).
 Usually a few treatments are needed, each given a few weeks apart.

 If the cancer has spread only to the orbit (the area around the eye), treatment with chemotherapy, surgical removal (enucleation) of the eye, and radiation therapy to the orbit is often successful.

 Cancers that recur outside the eye are harder to treat.
-Options may include chemotherapy and radiation, or high-dose chemotherapy with a stem cell transplant in some cases.
+Options might include chemotherapy and radiation, or high-dose chemotherapy with a stem cell transplant in some cases.
 In this situation, the treatment and the chances of cure are similar to what is described above (when the cancer has spread outside the eye before initial treatment).